-Chorley Council's Planning Policy Team have been working in partnership with Preston Council and South Ribble Council on a Joint Core Strategy to help identify potential sites where new house allocation and development can be accommodated.
-This will inevitably have an impact on the demand for and distribution of open spaces across the borough.
-To this end a Central Lancashire Open Space Study and Playing Pitch Strategy was prepared by consultants Knight, Kavanagh and Page (KKP) in 2011.
+Chorley Council have worked in partnership with Preston Council and South Ribble Council on a Joint Core Strategy to identify potential sites where new housing allocations and development can be accommodated.
+This has an impact on the demand for and distribution of open spaces across the borough, therefore a Central Lancashire Open Space Study and Playing Pitch Strategy were prepared by consultants Knight, Kavanagh and Page (KKP) in 2012.
 An assessment of the quantity, quality and accessibility of open space provision was carried out in accordance with the companion guide to Planning Policy Guidance Note 17 (PPG17) 'Assessing Needs and Opportunities.'

-The Play, Open Space and Playing Pitch Strategy has used the data from the KKP study to form the basis of the document with updates and changes made where necessary.
+This Play, Open Space and Playing Pitch Strategy has used the data from the KKP study to form the basis of the document with updates and changes made where necessary.
 The strategy sets out a rationale for ensuring that the correct quantity of open space is created and secured through the planning process and that existing public and private open spaces are protected from inappropriate development.
 The strategy will ensure that the needs of current and future residents are taken into account, that the quality of the spaces is regularly assessed and improved and that the open spaces are well distributed and accessible to as many people as possible.